janwidmer/lzb-select-dynamic/README.md

 - `git tag v1.0.0` to create a tag for the version to release
 - `git push origin v1.0.0` to push the tag to trigger the git action
+- create the release on the github repo
 - attach the dist of the plugin as zip file to the release